 - More heavily discounted: Has been on the market for longer (launched in August 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the GH5 is the clear winner of the match-up (21 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GH5 is the clear winner of the match-up (23 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Panasonic GH5 vs Olympus E-M10 II